martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/home.md

 # Dev Guide: The Render System

-The render system renders the background grid, the particles, their circuits and bonds, and some additional UI overlays to the screen.
+The render system renders the background grid, the particles, their circuits and bonds, the objects and some additional UI overlays to the screen.
 This must be done efficiently to keep the application responsive even while simulating large particle systems.
 Achieving this requires some effort and the render system's code is therefore quite complex.
 This part of the Developer Guide gives an overview of the render system's structure, roughly explains the most important high-level concepts and points to the places where the visualization could be changed or extended.